- The creation of a unique and valuable position, involving a different set of activities.

 - Most devastating, 95 percent of employees in most organizations do not understand their [organization's] strategy.

-This may seem like large enterprise challenges versus the challenges faced by nimble, focused and entrepreneurial organizations.
-The scale may be different but I believe the challenges are consistent, along with a new set that go along with being a smaller enterprise.
+This may seem like large enterprise challenges versus the challenges faced by nimble, focused, and entrepreneurial organizations.
+The scale may be different, but the challenges are consistent, along with a new set that go along with being a smaller enterprise.
 Whether it is time, skills & knowledge, access of critical resources or money, small business may have an additional set of challenges that impact both strategic thinking and execution planning.
+What are the opporunities and threats facing your company?

-So, how might you solve this very common challenge?
+So, how might you solve this common challenge?

 Rhythm Systems Quarterly Planning Resource Center